 My latest Comedy Short, ‘The Litter Mermaid’ is coming out in 2019.
 It’s the story of the plastic crisis in our seas, and the impact it is having on the mermaid community and their King.
-You can watch the trailer here.

-Which was why I was a touch blown away the next day when I was out walking with my adorable nephew in Brighton Beach, just a few shores down from Elwood where we’d wrapped 12 hours before…and we were playing the ‘hunt the lost flip-flop’ game that I often play as someone with ADHD who sunbathes on boardwalks – when we both looked down and saw this freakish message, carved into the rocks.
+I was a touch blown away the next day when I was out walking with my adorable nephew in Brighton Beach, just a few shores down from Elwood where we’d wrapped 12 hours before…and we were playing the ‘hunt the lost flip-flop’ game that I often play as someone with ADHD who sunbathes on boardwalks – when we both looked down and saw this freakish message, carved into the rocks.
 ‘I AM A MERMAID.
 HELP.’
 Of all the rocks in all the world… it really did seem like someone out there was ‘winking’ at us. or that the seas really have reached peak Plastic and they’re sending us a message… in a plastic bottle.

 King Neptune and his team have been glorified maids of the sea for long enough, they’ve got zero job satisfaction and they are over it.
 Soon there’ll be more plastic than fish… but do the Human Resources department give a cr*p?
 Find out in The Litter Mermaid – a comedy about plastic, a tragedy about our world, and the melancholy fact that there’s now an island of plastic the size of France in our oceans.
 Shot on location in Elwood Beach, Melbourne it’s the next film under fledgling channel Melon Comedy.

 It features shocking new footage of polluted oceans in Indonesia, from Rich Horner The Rubbish Diver, and with a cast & crew from Melbourne, London & Bali’s Comedy scene, and a cameo from my aquatic alter ego, mermaid Loreley.

 Dave Callan as Neptune

 Urvi Majumder as Ariel